Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 A. When the aircraft has a takeoff weight that is more than .55 pounds but less than 55 pounds, not including fuel and necessary attachments

-B. When the aircraft weighs less than .55 pounds on take-off, including everything that is onboard or attached to the aircraft
+B. When the aircraft weighs less than .55 pounds on take-off, including everything onboard or attached to the aircraft

 C. All small unmanned aircraft need to be registered regardless of the weight of the aircraft before, during, or after the flight